-Figure 10.
-Vertical errors at Melaka under scintillation conditions computed with GISM

-Figure 6 - 10 show positioning errors as from Equation 1 for GDOP, PDOP, HDOP and VDOP respectively at Melaka under scintillation conditions computed with GISM.
+Figure 10 Vertical errors at Melaka under scintillation conditions computed with GISM Figure 6-10 show positioning errors as from Equation 1 for GDOP, PDOP, HDOP and VDOP respectively at Melaka under scintillation conditions computed with GISM.
 Dashed lines show positioning errors obtained with all satellites consideration, and solid lines show positioning errors obtained from satellites with S4 < 0.7.
 Results show positioning errors due to scintillation effects cannot be simply improved by excluding satellites with high scintillation parameter in positioning computation.
 UERE can always been improved by excluding satellites with high scintillation parameter, however, DOP will always increase.
 From the simulation results, the positioning errors improved during 2200 - 2300 LT and 0000 - 0100 LT.
-However, during 2300 - 2400 LT, the decreased values of UERE could not counter increased values of DOP and lead to an increase of positioning errors.

-IV.
-CONCLUSION & FUTURE WORKS

-In this paper, the GISM was used to simulate all scintillation parameters for each GPS satellite visible from Melaka, Malaysia (Latitude $2^0$ 14' N, Longitude $102^0$ 16' E).
+However, during 2300 - 2400 LT, the decreased values of UERE could not counter increased values of DOP and lead to an increase of positioning errors. ■4.0 CONCLUSION In this paper, the GISM was used to simulate all scintillation parameters for each GPS satellite visible from Melaka, Malaysia (Latitude 20 14' N, Longitude 1020 16' E).
 The output data from GISM was then used to calculate the positioning error.
-There were two schemes that been used.
+There were two schemes that had been used.
 First, positioning error was calculated for all the visible satellites.
-Secondly, the positioning error was calculated for those satellites that have S4 < 0.7.
+Secondly, the positioning error was calculated for those satellites that have $\rm S4 < 0.7$.
 To conclude, positioning errors cannot simply be improved by excluding those GPS paths affected by strong scintillation.
-The positions of all visible satellites play a vital role in positioning accuracy.
-The plan of excluding GPS satellite paths with S4 > 0.7 is not sufficient to counter positioning errors due to increased values of DOPs.
-Currently, Weighted Least Square method (WLS) for single point positioning was developed in MATLAB platform to test different weighting parameters in aim to improve positioning errors.
-Initial tested results using individual satellite elevation angle shows a promising result with improved positioning accuracy.
-Table II shows the greatest single point positioning variations in Ordinary Least Square (OLS) method and WLS method using satellite elevation angle.

-TABLE II.
-THE GREATEST SINGLE POINT POSITIONING VARIATIONS

-in Greatest variation in WLS

-OLS method method

-Х 0.19m 0.10m

-Y 0.55m 0.42m

-Ζ 0.34m 0.26m

-Strangeways et. al. [4] reported GPS positioning improvement inpolar region by scintillation mitigation using tracking error variance.
-Ho and David [5] reported a better improvement for RMS 3D errors using tracking error variance compared to satellite elevation angle as weighting parameter in stochastic model tested in DGPS.

-The developed WLS model in UTeM will be further tested using different weighting parameters such as amplitude scintillation parameter, S4; phase scintillation parameter, $\sigma{\phi}$ ; tracking error variance etc.

-ACKNOWLEDGMENT

-The authors would like to acknowledge the support of this work by Ministry of Higher Education Malaysia and Universiti Teknikal Malaysia Melaka (UTeM) on research grant FRGS/2012/FKEKK/SG02/02/1/F00125.
+The position of all visible satellites plays a vital role in positioning accuracy.
+The plan of excluding GPS satellite paths with $\rm S4>0.7$ is not sufficient to counter positioning errors due to increased values of DOPs.
+Acknowledgement The authors would like to acknowledge the support of this work by Ministry of Higher Education Malaysia and Universiti Teknikal Malaysia Melaka (UTeM) on research grant FRGS/2012/FKEKK/SG02/02/1/F00125 and FRGS (RACE)/2012/FKEKK/SG02?02/01/F00150.
+References - [1] Ho, Y. H. and David, F. W. Yap.
+2011.
+Stochastic Model Considering Individual Satellite Signal Quality on GPS Positioning.
+IEEE International Conference on Computer Applications and Industrial Electronics (ICCAIE), Penang, Malaysia, 4-7 Dec.
+2011. - [2] Beniguel, Y., Forte, B., Radicella, S., Strangeways, H., Gherm, V., & Zernov, N. 2004.
+Scintillation Effects on Satellite to Earth Links Telecommunication and Navigation Purposes.
+Annals of Geophysics.
+47: 2/3 - [3] Di, Giovanni, G. and S. M. Radicella.
+1990.
+An Analytical Model of the Electron Density Profile in the Ionosphere.
+Adv.
+Space Res.
+10(11): 27- 30 - [4] Beniguel, Y. 2004.
+Global Ionospheric Scintillation Model.
+Technical Manual Vers.
+5.1, IEEA, ITU-R, Oct 2004.